mariusbanea/thinkful-react-change-me-button/README.md

-# Increment Button Challenge
+# ChangeMe Button Challenge

-A React challenge
+Do you like "Mickey Mouse".
+Make the "Like" button work to see.